 In a male-dominated Drow encampment, the male determines if a female is allowed to keep a child or not, at any stage.
 If it is ordered, abortion will be performed or a child will be taken away long after birth.
 Since male-dominated groups are not the norm and are often small, female Drow tend to be kept pregnant as often as possible.
 The same ban on abortion is upheld if females are impregnated by outsiders, with the same sort of punishments used against those who disobey.

 Contrary to sexual fantasy, few Drow slaves are kept strictly for sexual purposes.
 There is simply too much other work that needs to be done.
 A number of slaves have sex forced upon them at some point, however, by guards and sneaky peasants.
 Some slaves choose to trade sex with guards in exchange for better treatment, accommodations, and food.
 Sometimes a slave will develop an obsession with their captors and offer themselves eagerly, but this is an exception rather than the rule.
-Occasionally a Drow master will set up their best-looking slaves as prostitutes to bring in extra revenue or to cater to a particular circle of Drow.
+Occasionally, a Drow master will set up their best-looking slaves as prostitutes to bring in extra revenue or to cater to a particular circle of Drow.

 The few slaves that are maintained for sexual purposes tend to be of the special variety.
 They are kept because of their beauty, alluring voices, exciting screams, exceeding purity, and so forth.
 Sexual slaves are not usually expected to perform heavy manual labor, but they do find themselves getting more personal attention from their masters, a fate that is seen as far worse by seasoned slaves.

 Pleasure slaves are treated as a kind of currency.
 They are often lent out as gifts to notable Drow and must spend a prearranged amount of time under their new masters.
 They are also given as rewards to students or even servants who perform well.
 If worse comes to worse, they can also be collected as payment for debts.
 They are not automatically worth more than an average slave if they are sold at auction, however.
-Sometimes an auction audience feels that pleasure slaves are good for only one thing and are pretty much worthless.
-Other times an auction audience has a high demand for pleasure slaves, or is interested in particular slaves because of their former masters.
+Sometimes an auction audience feels that pleasure slaves are good for only one thing and are pretty much worthless for everything else.
+Other times, an auction audience has a high demand for pleasure slaves, or is interested in particular slaves because of their former masters.